 You want something better.
 There are a number of techniques for generating strong passwords.
 I’ll review some from best to worst.

 Become a Patron of Ask Leo! and go ad-free!

 - Long with random characters: SBH2F%b^xDCUQf5frqBR

-- Long with multiple random words: drying karen ruth afoot sauce
+- A pass phrase: long with multiple random words: drying karen ruth afoot sauce

 - Medium-length words with padding: *-*-*breakfast pancakes*-*-*

 - Shorter with random characters: (8dQ,]a

 Regardless, use different passwords on every site and use a password vault to track them all.